wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 * Clearly state whether a field is required.
 * Show errors with more than just color or an icon.
 * Write out the error in text above the form field.
-* Add a summary of all errors above the form  helps the user quickly see what needs to be corrected.
+* Add a summary of all errors above the form to help the user quickly see what needs to be corrected.

 ## What makes a helpful error message?